 The portal hypertension that appears during cirrhosis may result in the formation of collateral blood vessels in the liver and portosystemic shunts, thereby increasing the bioavailability of drugs with a high first-pass effect.
-This results in elevated plasma concentrations when these drugs are administered orally.
+This results in elevated plasma concentrations when these drugs are administered orally8.15.16.